evansiroky/db-streamer/README.md

 | useSequelizeBulkInsert | Boolean.
 Perform the insert using a combination of [async.cargo](https://github.com/caolan/async#cargo) and [sequelize bulkInsert](http://docs.sequelizejs.com/en/latest/api/model/#bulkcreaterecords-options-promisearrayinstance).
 Must provide `sequelizeModel` parameter too. |
 | sequelizeModel | The sequelize model to perform a bulk insert with. |
 | deferUntilEnd | Boolean (default=false).
 Pause all cargo iterations until calling `end`. |

-### A note on MySQL

-If using the deferred inserter with MySQL, the `commit` statement is called after the data is loaded into the database.